Yamal–Europe pipeline: Technical features

 The capacity of the pipeline is 33 e9m3 of natural gas per annum.
 The diameter of the pipeline is 1420 mm.
 The pressure in the pipeline is provided by 14 compressor stations.

 Ownership

 The Russian section of the pipeline is owned and operated by Gazprom.
 The Belarusian section is owned by Gazprom and operated by Gazprom Transgaz Belarus.
 The Polish section is owned and operated by EuRoPol Gaz S.A., a joint venture of the Polish PGNiG, Russian Gazprom, initially with a 4% holding by Polish Gas-Trading S.A.
 It was agreed in 2009 that this small holding would be sold, leaving both partners with 50%.

+In 2022 the Gazprom shares in EuRoPol Gaz S.A were put under management after sanctions froze the shares and in October 2023 the shares were transferred to Polish oil concern Orlen, which became the 100% owner of the Polish portion of the pipe.
+Poland sets compensation for the 684-km Polish section of the Yamal pipeline at 787 million zloty ($183m).

 Second pipeline

-In 2005, there were plans to build a second leg of the pipeline.
+In 2005, there were plans to build a second leg of the pipeline via Belarus.
 On 1 November 2007, the Russian minister of industry and energy Viktor Khristenko said these plans had been dropped, because construction of the Nord Stream 1 pipeline was preferred.